HOOLAHAN/portfolio/README.md

 ## Features
 About: Brief introduction and navigation links.
 Projects: Displays a grid of project cards, with detailed information available in modal windows.
-Work Experience: Lists job experience with details about responsibilities and timelines.
-Education: Provides an educational background with relevant courses and degrees.

 ## Technologies Used
 - React